Phoenix Wright: Ace Attorney Trilogy: Gameplay and contents

 Phoenix Wright: Ace Attorney Trilogy is a game compilation that consists of the first three installments in the Ace Attorney franchise: Phoenix Wright: Ace Attorney (2001), Justice for All (2002), and Trials and Tribulations (2004).
 They are visual novel adventure games where the player controls defense attorney Phoenix Wright, who defends his clients against rival prosecutors.
 Gameplay is divided into two types of sections: point and click-like investigations—where the player searches for clues and persons related to the case—and trials, where they present evidence and seek out contradictions in testimonies during cross-examination.

 The graphics of the three games were remastered to high-definition for Phoenix Wright: Ace Attorney Trilogy.
 The assets on the 2014 Nintendo 3DS version were taken from a mobile port of the games, titled Phoenix Wright: Ace Attorney Trilogy HD (2012).
 The graphics were redone for multi-platform re-releases of the trilogy in 2019.
 Audio quality was also improved for the multi-platform release, alongside the addition of more save files, language and text options (including the ability to quickly skip dialogue), remastered UI, and achievements awarded for clearing chapters and finding gags in optional dialogue.
 As a quality-of-life feature, a magnifying glass was added to investigation sections to serve as an indicator of what the player should inspect and what they have already searched.

+Upon its initial release, Phoenix Wright Trilogy lacked features that would appear in subsequent Ace Attorney compilation games.
+In November 2025 – around six years after the multi-platform versions' release – the game was updated for parity with the subsequent compilations.
+The update added an auto-progressing "story mode", the ability to select individual story chapters, and an in-game art gallery and music player, among other quality-of-life additions.